The Ultimate Guide to Roof Styles for Sheds

 • A steeper roof pitch helps prevent damaging accumulation

 Remember, that cute flat-roofed shed design you found online might work great in Arizona but could collapse under Michigan’s winter snow (and you’re not gaining any extra space for storage!).
-Different roof designs perform very differently when facing extreme weather conditions, which is why roof pitch is such an important consideration for your existing roof or new build.
+Different designs perform very differently when facing extreme weather conditions, which is why roof pitch is such an important consideration for your existing roof or new build.

 For High Wind Areas